-How to Learn Logo Design for free
+How to Learn Logo Design for Free - Free Logo Design Course

 More and more people are starting to get into logo design lately.
 As people are becoming more aware of nicely designed logos all around them, especially on the internet, a lot of people are getting more and more interesting in the process of logo design.
 Another reason for this is that learning logo design is becoming a lot more accessible.
 Where you in the past had to enroll in an expensive course or go to school, these days it’s much easier to start learning logo design at home and it’s even possible to do it for free.

 In this guide, we’ll go through the entire process of learning logo design as a beginner.
 All the way from the logo design process to presenting your logo designs to your future clients.

 What is a logo?